morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 u1.small     10m
 ```

-You would most likely pick `o1.small` or `u1.small` as your instancetype.
+You would most likely pick `o1.small` or `u1.small` as your instance type.

 For preferences, you can use the following query:

 ```bash
 kubectl get virtualmachineclusterpreference --selector instancetype.kubevirt.io/os-type=windows
 ```

+Which outputs:

 ```
 NAME                  AGE